HamzaAlhashmi1/chatbot-project/README.md

-Chatbot Project – Stage 8
+RAG Chatbot - Stage 8
-Migrating to CosmosDB (Serverless Backend with Azure Functions) In this stage, we'll move the chat history from Blob Storage files to CosmosDB.
+Serverless Backend with CosmosDB & Azure Functions This stage transitions the chatbot's backend from using Blob Storage for storing chat history to a fully serverless architecture using Azure CosmosDB and Azure Functions.

+📦 Features
+Chat history is now stored in CosmosDB.
+Backend powered by Azure Functions.
+Secrets and configurations managed via Azure Key Vault.
+Frontend reads the function URL from Key Vault dynamically.
+Optional: PostgreSQL can be completely replaced for a full serverless setup.
-Database Update
+🛠 Database Migration
-If you're using PostgreSQL, you should remove the file_path column from the advanced_chats table.
-Alternatively, you can create a new table using the following structure:
+If you're still using PostgreSQL, remove the file_path column from the advanced_chats table, or create a new table:

-sql
-Copy
-Edit
 CREATE TABLE IF NOT EXISTS advanced_chats_new (
     id TEXT PRIMARY KEY,
     name TEXT NOT NULL,